shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 HighResolutionIndicesConfig "../File.Name.HiResIndicesForRecognisers.yml"
 ```

-## G: An efficient strategy to tune parameters
+## F: An efficient strategy to tune parameters

 It will save you a lot of time if you tune the parameters in a logical sequence.
 The idea is to tune parameters in the sequence in which they appear in the *config.yml* file, but keep all "downstream" parameters as broad as possible.
 Here we summarize the strategy in five steps.